files-community/Website/src/routes/blog/posts/now-on-scoop/+page.md

    scoop install nonportable/files-np
    ```

 And that's it!
-Files is installed and ready to use. 🎉
+Files should be installed and ready to use. 🎉

-I hope you enjoy the new Scoop integration and find it useful.
+We hope you find the option to install Files via Scoop useful.
 Happy file managing! 🙂

 ---